Riga Autobus Factory: Legacy

-Rumors came out in 2018 of RAF being revived as "Rīgas Autobusu Fabrika, RAF" was registered in a Latvian company database.
-It is believed they will show off their first new model in 2019 and start production in 2020.
-It was also believed that RAF will now focus on electric powered vehicles like vans and trolleybuses.
+Rumors came out in 2018 of RAF being revived, as SIA Rīgas Autobusu Fabrika, RAF was registered in the Latvian company database in August 2018, and was led by Ukrainian businessman Kyrylo Shumeiko.
+The company stated that they believed they would show off their first new model in 2019 and start production in 2020.
+It was also believed that the new RAF would focus on electric powered vehicles like vans and trolleybuses.